KiltedCode/khandaria-campaign/characters/README.md

 # The Second Party

-## Cedric 🐲
+## Caedric 🐲

-human summoner synthesist (10)
+Human Summoner Synthesist (11)

-formerly in Ur'gench, sold everything and moved to Khanhold to start restaurant, had a black feather helper, came to city and fighting after village was overrun
+`Caedric` formerly lived in Ur'gench working as a chef.
+He sold everything and moved to Khanhold to start restaurant in the growing town, working with a black feather sous-chef.
+After the town was overrun by the Qublan army, he came back to the city and decided to fight in order to get his home and restaurant back.

 ## Lucy 🐯 🐭

-human shifter (10)
+Human Shifter (11)

-came long way to investigate an "imbalance"
+`Lucy` came long way to investigate an "imbalance" she felt.
+After arriving in the city, she snuck into places she shouldn't be, eventually being noticed as an additional tree in the palace.
+She joined the army in hopes of getting a more permanent position working for the Khan to use her shifting abilities to their fullest.

 ## Qa'dat 🪨

-human shaman (11) of stone fist tribe
+Human Shaman (11) of Stone Fist tribe

 ![Qa'dat, shaman of the Stone Fist Tribe](/assets/qadat.webp)